 - The LORD helps Gideon even though his father has an altar to Baal (Judges 6:25)

-- The LORD helps Gideon even though he asks a second sign (Judges 6:37)
+- The LORD helps Gideon even though he asks for a second sign (Judges 6:37)

-- The LORD helps Gideon even though he asks a third signs (Judges 6:39)
+- The LORD helps Gideon even though he asks for a third sign (Judges 6:39)